 We have partnered with leading STEM companies to host over 370 expeditions for our students

 We have engaged over 1,200 women STEM professionals to inspire our students.

 We have trained over 375 teachers to deliver our programs.

 Grace, Age 10

 Possessing strong science, technology, engineering, art and math (STEAM) skills often paves the way for a bright future for children.
 This is why STEM/STEAM education programs hold immense significance.
-We are dedicating this National STEM Day to celebrating the future of STEM and the women who are posed to lead it.
 With your support, Project Scientist will continue to work tirelessly to change gender stereotypes, remove math anxiety, and provide high-quality STEM programs without barriers.

-Please join us in supporting the next generation of STEM leaders.
+Please join us in supporting the next generation of STEM leaders, innovators and disruptors.